Secure CheckoutPersonal information is secured with SSL technology.

 Department of Applied Chemistry, Univertsity of Johannesburg, South Africa

-International and Inter University Centre for Nanoscience and Nanotechnology, Mahatma Gandhi University, Kerala, India
+Professor and Director, International and Inter-University Centre for Nanoscience and Nanotechnology, and Director and Chair, School of Pure and Applied Physics, Mahatma Gandhi University, Kottayam, Kerala, India

 Department of Applied Chemistry, Centre for Nanomaterials Science Research, University of Johannesburg, Johannesburg, South Africa